sebastianbergmann/phpunit-documentation-english/src/installation.rst

 Using the PHP Command-Line Interpreter
 --------------------------------------

-Now we have the PHP command-line interpreter set up, and it is time to learn how to use it.
+Now that you have the PHP command-line interpreter set up, it is time to learn how to use it.

-With ``php --version`` we can verify that the PHP command-line interpreter, ``php``, is on the path, works, and check which version it is.
+With ``php --version`` you can verify that the PHP command-line interpreter, ``php``, is on the path, works, and check which version it is.

 Configuring PHP for Development
 -------------------------------

-In this section we ensure that the PHP command-line interpreter is configured in such a way that we can properly use PHPUnit.
+In this section we ensure that the PHP command-line interpreter has a configuration that allows to properly use PHPUnit.

-The configuration directives shown below should be added to your PHP configuration file.
-Using ``php --ini`` we can ask the PHP command-line interpreter for the configuration file, or files, that is (are) being used.
+Add the configuration directives below to your PHP configuration file.
+Using ``php --ini`` you can ask the PHP command-line interpreter for the configuration file, or files, that it uses.

-We want to see all PHP errors, warnings, notices, etc. when we run our tests.
-The value used with ``error_reporting`` is a bitmask that can be used to toggle the reporting of the various types of errors supported by PHP.
+You want to see all PHP errors, warnings, notices, etc. when you run your tests.
+The value for the ``error_reporting`` configuration is a bitmask that can be used to toggle the reporting of the various types of errors supported by PHP.
 Setting this to ``-1`` ensures that we always see all errors: